Prof. Cliff Stein

 T 9:30-10:30AM, 3:00-4:00PM and by appointment

-There will be weekly written assignments, generally available on
+There will be weekly homework assignments, generally available on

-The goal of the homework assignments is education, not evaluation.
+The main goal of the homework assignments is education, not evaluation.

 We must also be mindful of rules regarding academic honesty and

 plagarism.
 To facilitate these goals, we will use the following policy.

 - All work submitted for credit must be your own.

 - You may discuss the homework problems with your classmates,

 the teaching assistant, and Professor Stein.
 For each problem,